DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Introduction

 Currently, existing ECE methods primarily rely on two prevalent benchmarks for model training and evaluation, \ie, COCO-EE and Flickr30K-EE~\cite{wang2022explicit}.
 Specifically, both datasets are carefully constructed to emphasize the refinement of content details while preserving the original caption structure.
-As shown in Figure~\ref{fig:intro}, each ECE instance consists of an image along with a Ref-Cap (\eg, \texttt{two birds standing on a bench near the water}) and a corresponding GT-Cap (\texttt{man sitting on a bench overlooking the ocean}).
+As shown in Fig.~\ref{fig:intro}, each ECE instance consists of an image along with a Ref-Cap (\eg, \texttt{two birds standing on a bench near the water}) and a corresponding GT-Cap (\texttt{man sitting on a bench overlooking the ocean}).
 For this in-domain sample, state-of-the-art ECE models can effectively improve the quality of the Ref-Cap.
-By ``in-domain'', we mean that the test set of existing ECE benchmarks has a similar distribution with its training set (Figure~\ref{fig:intro}(b))\footnote{In this paper, we use the Levenshtein ratio (\texttt{ratio}) to quantify the similarity between two captions by considering their length and the edit distance needed to transform one into the other.
+By ``in-domain'', we mean that the test set of existing ECE benchmarks has a similar distribution with its training set (Fig.~\ref{fig:intro}(b))\footnote{In this paper, we use the Levenshtein ratio (\texttt{ratio}) to quantify the similarity between two captions by considering their lengths and edit distances.
 The range of \texttt{ratio} is from 0 to 1, where a higher value indicates higher similarity. }.
 However, we found that existing ECE models have limited generalization ability when faced with out-of-domain samples.
-Take the model TIger~\cite{wang2022explicit} as an example, given a highly similar Ref-Cap with a single wrong word (\texttt{man sitting on a bench \underline{running} the ocean}), it not only deletes the wrong word but also removes other accurate words.
-Meanwhile, when faced with more irrelevant Ref-Cap (\texttt{\underline{car} sitting \underline{bed} \underline{of} bench \underline{snake} \underline{half} \underline{crater}}), TIger fails to correct all errors or introduce sufficient accurate details.
+Take the model TIger~\cite{wang2022explicit} as an example, given a highly similar Ref-Cap with a single wrong word (\texttt{man sitting on a \underline{balcony} overlooking the ocean}), although it corrected the wrong word, it also removes other accurate words.
+Meanwhile, when faced with more irrelevant Ref-Caps (\eg, \texttt{\underline{i} sitting \underline{at} \underline{the} bench \underline{with} \underline{an} \underline{american}}), TIger even fails to correct all errors or introduce sufficient accurate details.
 Obviously, this limited generalization ability will limit their utilization in real-world scenarios, as we hope our ECE models can help to edit or refine different sentences.